wix-incubator/ui-autotools/packages/schema-extract/README.md

 `getSchemaFromImport` is used if we want to retrieve a type that is imported by the file we want to link.

-To use a different extractor with the liker, you just need to create a new linker class with the extractor and invoke flatten.
+To use a different extractor with the linker, you just need to create a new linker class with the extractor and invoke flatten.
 ```
     flatten(filePath: string, typeName: string): Schema
 ```
 The flatten function receives the path to file and the type inside of it we want to link.

-**TODO**: We need to decide how to export linker class

 ```
-    import {SchemaLinker} from '@ui-autotools/?????';
+    import {SchemaLinker} from '@ui-autotools/schema-extract/?????';
     import {myExtractor} from './secretStuff';

     function linkSchema(filePath, typeName) {